Beth Levison is an independent filmmaker and the recipient of two national Emmy Awards and three Peabody Awards.

 Prior to her screen credits and work in branded content, Levison had a rich career in television.
-She was the Producer of two children’s specials for HBO.
-The animated program A Child’s Garden of Poetry received the 2011 national Emmy Award for Outstanding Children's Programming, introduces young audiences to classic works of poetry, and features the voices of Claire Danes, Philip Seymour Hoffman, Julian Moore, Liam Neeson and others.
-In Don’t Divorce Me, kids share their stories about the heartache and pain of divorce told from a child’s point of view.
+She was the Producer of two children’s specials for HBO: the animated program A Child’s Garden of Poetry received the 2011 national Emmy Award for Outstanding Children's Programming, introduces young audiences to classic works of poetry, and features the voices of Claire Danes, Philip Seymour Hoffman, Julianne Moore, Liam Neeson and others; Don’t Divorce Me (2012) features stories about the heartache and pain of divorce told from a child’s point of view.
 Levison was also one of the producers of the Classical Baby series for HBO – an animated journey through masterpieces of visual art, dance, and classical music that received a 2005 national Emmy Award for Outstanding Children’s Programming and a 2005 Emmy Award.

-Levison was the Senior Producer and a Director of e2, a multi-part PBS series about the economies of being environmentally conscious.
-The three seasons of e2 design (2005 – 2008) feature the architects, designers, technologies, and policies behind a new generation of green buildings in which we can live and work, while the premiere installment e2 design chronicles international efforts to mitigate climate change through innovative – and sometimes ingenious – energy solutions.
+Levison was the Senior Producer and a Director of E2, a multi-part PBS series about the economies of being environmentally conscious.
+The three seasons of E2 Design (2005 – 2008) featured the architects, designers, technologies, and policies behind a new generation of green buildings in which we can live and work, while the premiere installment of E2 Energy chronicled international efforts to mitigate climate change through innovative – and sometimes ingenious – energy solutions.
 The 24 programs were shot in locations around the world including Egypt, Brazil, Colombia, the Netherlands, India and beyond and were narrated by Brad Pitt and Morgan Freeman.
 Levison directed the E2 Design episode about the internationally acclaimed architect Renzo Piano and his design for San Francisco’s California Academy of Sciences.

-A highlight of Levison’s career was the three years spent as one of the primary creators and the Story Editor of EGG the arts show, a weekly, theme-driven, national PBS series on the contemporary visual and performing arts.
+Levison was one of the primary creators and the Story Editor of EGG the arts show, a weekly, theme-driven, national PBS series on the contemporary visual and performing arts.
 The program featured stories about artists “high and low” – contemporary icons, self-taught painters, celebrated playwrights, and small modern dance companies.
 At EGG, Levison directed shorts about Vanessa Beecroft, an installation artist who uses real women as material, John Schabel, who photographs people through airplane windows, and the phenomenon of Sibling Harmony groups in pop music.
 EGG had a cult following, was a favorite amongst critics and audiences of all kinds, and received a 2002 George Foster Peabody Award, four 2002 national Emmy Award nominations, and five 2001 New York Emmy Awards.

-Earlier in her career, Levison was the Associate Producer of the HBO special Goodnight Moon and Other Sleepytime Tales, which received the 2000 national Emmy Award for Outstanding Children’s Program and the 2000 George Foster Peabody Award.
+Early in her career, Levison was the Associate Producer of the HBO special Goodnight Moon and Other Sleepytime Tales, which received the 2000 national Emmy Award for Outstanding Children’s Program and the 2000 George Foster Peabody Award.
 She was also the Series Associate Producer of The Long Journey Home, a four-part PBS series on the history of the Irish in America.
-She got her start in the business at National Geographic Television, and has also worked for NBC’s Peacock Productions and MTV, and has consulted on a range of award-winning feature documentaries including Marina Abramovic: The Artist is Present (2012 premiere, Sundance Film Festival) and Here One Day (2012 premiere, IDFA - International Documentary Film Festival Amsterdam).
+She got her start at National Geographic TV, has worked for ABC News, NBC’s Peacock Productions and MTV, and has consulted on a range of award-winning feature documentaries including Marina Abramovic: The Artist is Present (2012 premiere, Sundance Film Festival) and Here One Day (2012 premiere, IDFA - International Documentary Film Festival Amsterdam).
 She continues to consult on films both formally and informally.